AnishPawar/Image_Captioning/README.md

 - <h4>Flutter Setup:</h4>

     - Run ```flutter run --release``` in the root directory of the project.
+    - Trust your developer profile on the iOS Device and run the app.

 ## To Train from Scratch